Uncovering the hidden history of your Victorian or Edwardian house will help you appreciate it.

 Look carefully at:

-You local library should have a local studies collection and be able to put you in touch with the local history society.
+Your local library should have a local studies collection and be able to put you in touch with the local history society.
 You can find your local archive here.
-Local studies collections often include old maps, which can be very useful.
+Local studies collections often include old maps, which can be very useful in dating a building and any alterations.
 Estate maps, drawn up for individual landowners to show rentable properties and plans for new buildings, are often deposited at libraries or county record offices.
 Tithe maps, showing individual households in each parish, were produced from 1840.

 Census returns are another useful source of information.
 From 1801 to 1831 the censuses were simply head counts with no personal information on individuals (except in exceptional cases).
 From 1841 personal information was recorded.
 The National Archives census search facility is a good starting point and National Archives' website and General Record Office will help you with other government records and sources you need for your family history research such as birth, marriages and death certificates and probate documents and wills.